 Shifting Cultivation: In this method, farmers clear the cultivated land and burn it afterwards.
 The ashes produced thereafter increase soil fertility.
 This method is known by different names in different regions.
 It is further practised in South America and Southeast Asia.
 This method is not fit as by exhausting the quality of the soil of one place and then moving to another place for doing the same is not a solution.

 Nomadic Herding: It involves herders and farmers travelling from place to place with their group of animals.
 The herders also provide wool, meat, hide, and dairy products from the livestock.
 This type of farming is very common in places like Rajasthan, Jammu, and Kashmir.
 Animals herd here are sheep, goats, camel, and yak

-It is quite opposite of primitive farming.
-Farmers practice this on wider areas of land, they use modern machinery and add chemical fertilizers for the betterment of crop production.
+It is quite the opposite of primitive farming.
+Farmers practice this on wider areas of land, they use modern machinery and add chemical fertilisers for the betterment of crop production.